The best 10 problem solving Tips for Diesel Engines

 Troubleshooting and Repairing Diesel Engines 3

-The discussion covers, in fifteen chapters, the prime mover, power ratings, synchronous generators, load assessment, control principles and systems, switchgear and controlgear, standby power, fuels and lubricating oilss, installation and commissioning, noise reduction, and plant operation and maintenance.
+The discussion covers, in fifteen chapters, the prime mover, power ratings, synchronous generators, load assessment, control principles and systems, switchgear and control gear, standby power, fuels and lubricating oils, installation and commissioning, noise reduction, plant operation and maintenance.

-The book thus caters for all who are concerned with the selection, specification, testing, commissioning, operation and maintenance of diesel-based generator systems: not only the practising plant or services engineers, but also non-specialist engineers and users.
+The book thus caters to all who are concerned with the selection, specification, testing, commissioning, operation, and maintenance of diesel-based generator systems: not only the practicing plant or services engineers but also non-specialist engineers and users.
 The young technician or trainee engineer who is embarking on a career in the supply industry will find this handbook an invaluable investment.

-L L J Mahon, FIEE, FBIM, after an engineering apprenticeship with BTH in Rugby, gained over 30 years’ experience in the design, development, manufacture, installation and commissioning of both stationary and highly specialised mobile diesel generator plant for a range of applications.
+L L J Mahon, FIEE, FBIM, after an engineering apprenticeship with BTH in Rugby, gained over 30 years of experience in the design, development, manufacture, installation, and commissioning of both stationary and highly specialized mobile diesel generator plant for a range of applications.

 Reeds Diesel Engine Troubleshooting Handbook